mykingdomforapawn/secret-sauce/README.md

 An exploration of standard patterns for managing secrets in Kubernetes, using Vault and the External Secrets Operator.

-> **AI Disclaimer:** This project was developed with the assistance of Google's Gemini to guide the learning process, explain concepts, and generate configuration.
+> **AI Disclaimer:** This project was developed with the assistance of AI tools to guide the learning process, explain concepts, and generate configuration.

 ---